-- Posted by Mary Anne on November 30, 2016
+- Posted by Mary Anne on April 12, 2017

 London, UK and Boston, USA – November 30th, 2016: Three journals to provide authors with Overleaf’s cloud-based writing and collaborative features and streamlined submission process - Overleaf, an innovative provider of scientific writing and publishing tools, today announced a partnership with Cambridge University Press (CUP) - the publishing business of the University of Cambridge.

 Sign up for a free account and receive regular updatesRegistrar